Silverado Resort and Spa: Golf

 The resort has played host to several PGA Tour events.
 The north course hosted the Kaiser International Open Invitational from 1968 through 1976 and the Anheuser-Busch Golf Classic from 1977 through 1980.
 Champions Tour events from 1989 to 2002 were held on the south course at Silverado under the titles of Transamerica, Transamerica Senior Golf Championship, and Napa Valley Championship.
-The PGA Tour returned to the north course in October 2014 with the Frys.com Open, now the Safeway Open.
+The PGA Tour returned to the north course in October 2014 with the Frys.com Open, later the Safeway Open, then the Fortinet Championship, and currently the Procore Championship.
+The resort has received the annual Distinguished Golf Destination Award, given out by the Boardroom Magazine.

 Scorecards

 Natural features

 Milliken Creek, a tributary to the Napa River, flows through the Silverado Country Club.
 There are approximately 7300 acre planted to vineyards in this watershed including the drainage area of Milliken Reservoir.
 Milliken Creek rises on the western slopes of the east side of the Napa Valley before flowing through the Silverado Country Club property.
 Much of this area had once been part of the Mexican land grant Rancho Yajome.
 Most of this watershed was wilderness area to at least 1869, and thereafter the lower watershed was begun to be developed as pasture and grazing agricultural uses.
 In a 1989 stream survey conducted for the Silverado country Club by Earth Metrics Inc, the steelhead fishery was found to be robust up to and including the Silverado Country Club.